Aaqua

-Almost All Questions Answered or aAQUA is a Farmer Knowledge Exchange available at aaqua.org answering questions from progressive farmers in 4 languages in any one of 420 districts in India and some places abroad.
+Almost All Questions Answered or aAQUA is an Indian farmer knowledge exchange available at aaqua.org answering questions from farmers in four languages in any one of 420 districts in India and some places abroad.

 Open To All

-Any farmer, agriculturist or hobbyist can register and post questions and a panel of Agriculture Experts answers questions based on the problem description and photos if any.
-Contextual Information such as geographical location, weather, season are retrieved automatically and made available to experts.
+Any farmer, agriculturist or hobbyist can register and post questions and a panel of experts answers questions based on the problem description and photos if any.
+Contextual Information such as geographical location, weather, and season are retrieved automatically and made available to experts.
 Apart from agriculture, aAQUA is a forum for questions regarding education, healthcare and other issues important to a developing population.
 Currently questions may be asked in one of four languages - Hindi, Marathi, Kannada and English.